 Benzodiazepines form one of the largest classes of abused pharmaceuticals.
 These products are sedative/hypnotics and anti-anxiety drugs that produce a calming effect, thus they are often prescribed as tranquilizers.
-Frequently abused Benzodiazepines include Alprazolam (Xanax®), Diazepam (Valium®), Lorazepam (Ativan®), Triazolam (Halcion®), Chlordiazepoxide (Librium[®]), Flurazepam (Dalmane[®]) and Temazepam (Restoril[®]).
+Frequently abused Benzodiazepines include Alprazolam (Xanax[®]), Diazepam (Valium[®]), Lorazepam (Ativan[®]), Triazolam (Halcion[®]), Chlordiazepoxide (Librium[®]), Flurazepam (Dalmane[®]) and Temazepam (Restoril[®]).
 A trend has been observed in the past several years of abuse of these legitimate pharmaceuticals in conjunction with illicit controlled substances such as methadone and heroin.
 Benzodiazepines may be detected for up to two weeks in urine.
 Urine-based screening tests for drugs of abuse range from complex analytical procedures to simple immunoassay tests.
 The sensitivity and rapidity of immunoassays have made them the most accepted method of preliminary screening for drugs of abuse in urine.
 This allows the laboratory to eliminate the large number of negative specimens and focus on the smaller number of initially positive samples.

-Principles of the Procedure
+PRINCIPLES OF THE PROCEDURE

-The QuickScreen One Step Benzodiazepines Screening Test is a competitive immunoassay used to screen for the presence of Benzodiazepines in urine.
+The QuickScreenTM One Step Benzodiazepines Screening Test is a competitive immunoassay that is used to screen for the presence of Benzodiazepines in urine.
 It is a chromatographic absorbent device in which drugs or drug metabolites in a sample compete with drug / protein conjugate immobilized on a porous membrane for a limited number of antibody /dye conjugate binding sites.
 The test device employs a unique combination of monoclonal and polyclonal antibodies to selectively identify Benzodiazepines in urine with a high degree of confidence.

-In the procedure, the absorbent end of the test device is inserted into the urine sample.
-The urine is absorbed into the device by capillary action, mixes with the antibody / dye conjugate, and flows across the pre-coated membrane.
+In the procedure, urine is added to the test device in the Sample Well where it is absorbed into the device by capillary action.
+The urine mixes with the antibody / dye conjugate and flows across the pre-coated membrane.
 When sample Benzodiazepine levels are below 200 ng/mL (the detection sensitivity of the test), antibody / dye conjugate binds to the drug / protein conjugate immobilized in the Test Region (T) of the device.
 This produces a colored Test Band that, regardless of its intensity, indicates a negative result.

-When sample Benzodiazepine levels are at or above 200 ng/mL free drug in the sample binds to the antibody / dye conjugate, preventing the antibody / dye conjugate from binding to the drug / protein conjugate immobilized in the Test Region (T) of the device.
-This prevents the development of a distinct colored band, indicating a potentially positive sample.

-In either case, a colored Control Band is produced in the Control Region (C) by a non-specific antibody-dye / conjugate reaction.
-This band serves as a built-in quality control device, demonstrating antibody recognition and reactivity, and confirming test completion.
+When sample Benzodiazepine levels are at or above 200 ng/mL, the free drug in the sample binds to the antibody / dye conjugate, preventing the antibody / dye conjugate from binding to the drug / protein conjugate immobilized in the Test Region (T) of the device.
+This produced in the Control Region (C) by a non-specific antibody-dye / conjugate reaction.
+This band serves as a built-in quality control device that demonstrates antibody recognition and reactivity as well as confirmation that the test is complete.

-Reagents & Materials Provided
+REAGENTS & MATERIALS PROVIDED

-1. 50 test devices containing:
+- 1. 25 test devices containing - a.

-- a.
 Monoclonal anti-Benzodiazepine antibody / colloidal gold conjugate in a protein matrix containing 0.1% sodium azide coated in the sample path - b.
 Benzodiazepine derivative / protein conjugate immobilized as a line in the test region - c.
-Goat anti-mouse antibody immobilized as a line in the control region

-2. Directional Insert
+Goat anti-mouse antibody immobilized as a line in the control region - 2.
+Directional Insert - 3.
+(Optional) Single Specimen Collection Kit- or -